Tensions put Thailand on sidelines of ASEAN investment plans

 That’s a bet economists believe could still pay off in the long-term, with Thailand’s proximity to Myanmar, Vietnam, Laos and Cambodia.

-“Its integration into manufacturing supply chains around the region, suggest that FDI flows will remain positive in the medium term,” said Benjamin Shatil, an economist at JPMorgan in Singapore.
+“Its integration into manufacturing supply chains around the region suggests that FDI flows will remain positive in the medium term,” said Benjamin Shatil, an economist at JPMorgan in Singapore.

 Follow Reuters Summits on Twitter @Reuters_Summits